ehkuitti/python-game-of-life/README.md

 ## About the project

-This project is a remake of me and my friends' The Game Of Life ([Elämän Peli](https://github.com/ehkuitti/elaman-peli-java)) school game project.
+This project is a remake of me and my friends' The Game Of Life ([Elämän Peli](https://github.com/ehkuitti/elaman-peli-java)) school game project made in Java.
 That project was a school project for the course "The Basics of Programming" I took in my school, Laurea University of Applied Sciences.
 The idea of the original project was to be a "game of life".
 The player plays through different stages of life, like birth, going to schools and attending various exams.
 There are also random accidents that can lead to the player's death.
 Basically the game's purporse is to simulate life in a fun yet simple way.